 I also provide a summary of errors that are common in your writing so that you can focus on improving these areas.
 Proofreading and editing should not just be viewed as a way to correct a particular paper, but they are also forms of feedback that can be used on all future documents.

-- These services are for proofreadng or editing only.
+These services are for proofreading or editing only.
 I do not write papers or dissertations for students.

-- I will need to charge twice if a new version of a paper is sent after I have started working on the original copy.
+I will need to charge twice if a new version of a paper is sent after I have started working on the original draft.